 What are the prerequisites for the course?

 This is an intermediate Python course (intermediate from a network engineer's perspective).
 You should be familiar and capable of using standard Python constructs such as functions, loops, and conditionals.
 You should also be familiar with handling complex Python data structures (i.e. nested lists and dictionaries).
 Finally, you should be familiar with both YAML and Jinja2.

 You also need to be familiar with basic network engineering (routing, switching, Cisco CLI configuration).

 Finally, since the lab environment will use Linux.
 You should be at least somewhat familiar with Linux.
 You should know the basics of how to move around the file system, execute a script, and edit a file.

 Nornir is a Python automation framework created by David Barroso.
 It simplifies systematic management of inventory and concurrency.
 It has built-in integrations for both Netmiko and for NAPALM.
 Since both the framework itself and your code directly use Python, you have the standard Python tools available to you: pycodestyle, black, pytest, Pdb.

 The community forum is a forum where students can interact, post code, ask questions, and make recommendations.
 Students that purchase either the Plus or the Premium Package will have access to the community forum for the duration of the course.

-If you are not satisfied with the course, there is a 30-day money back guarantee (from the start of the course).
+If you are not satisfied with the course, there is a 30-day money back guarantee.
 No questions asked.

 Ollie and Luna specialize in chasing squirrels, taking naps, chewing chew toys (and occasionally laptop cables), and being good pups.
 They are both partial to Nornir.